jadephilipoom/opentitan/doc/security/cryptolib/cryptolib_api.md

 4. Output Feedback (OFB)
 5. Counter (CTR)

-APIs are defined to support five block cipher (confidentiality) modes of
+APIs are defined to support five block cipher (confidentiality) modes of operation: AES-\[ECB, CBC, CFB, OFB and CTR\] and AES-\[GCM, KWP\] for authenticated encryption.
-operation: AES-\[ECB, CBC, CFB, OFB and CTR\] and AES-\[GCM, KWP\] for authenticated encryption.
-Padding schemes such as pkcs7, iso9797m1, iso9797m2, x923, random padding and null padding are supported and are defined in the **aes\_padding\_t** structure from .
+Padding schemes are defined in the **aes\_padding\_t** structure from [this section](#structs-and-enums).

-Kindly refer to the links in the section for more information on AES and the block cipher modes of operation.
+Kindly refer to the links in the [reference](#reference) section for more information on AES and the block cipher modes of operation.

 Doxygen documentation for AES-based algorithms is [here](https://opentitan.org/gen/doxy/include_2aes_8h.html).

 ### API

 A one-shot API initializes the required block cipher mode of operation (ECB, CBC, CFB, OFB or CTR) and performs the required encryption/decryption.

 #### Key generation